openservicebrokerapi/servicebroker/spec.md

 A Service Broker can signal to a Platform (through the Catalog) that a service or plan is deprecated.
-The Service Broker MAY provide optional messaging and alterntives for the deprecated service or plan.
+The Service Broker MAY provide optional messaging and alternatives for the deprecated service or plan.
 This gives the Platform the opportunity to display meaningful advice to their users to migrate away from the deprecated service or plan.

-Service Brokers MUST allow existing Service Instances to be updated as they were before deprecration.
+Service Brokers MUST allow existing Service Instances to be updated as they were before depreciation.
 Service Brokers MAY block provisioning of a Service Instance using a deprecated service or plan, or block updating an existing Service Instance to a deprecated plan by return error code `DeprecatedError` (see [Service Broker Errors](#service-broker-errors)).